 As you progress through the story, you will learn more about your personality and your team.
 You will see that the choices that you made and how it can and did change you and how you got your name.
 As I mentioned you can pick between a male and female lead and that I really appreciate as it gives a chance for both male and female gamers to experience what should not be missed here.
 I don’t want to really give anything away, but while in your moving in your mech, from time to time as the story is progressing, look down and just have that little something special to be reminded why you are fighting.

 Archangel thankfully supports the Move Controllers and let me say they work wonderfully.
-Controlling each mech's arm has this satisfying feeling.
+Controlling each mech’s arm has this satisfying feeling.
 Each arm has a shield and you will need to use them.
-Bring your arms closer for one big shield, but keep in mind, the shields only last for so long before they need to recharge.
+Bring your arms closer to one big shield, but keep in mind, the shields only last for so long before they need to recharge.
 So protect with caution.
 Each arm also has their own weapons.
 The right has the gunfire and the left would be your rockets and missiles.
 And yes you can even make a fist and punch and that just might bring a smile to your face.
 The fun part is realizing you have two tracking areas, one for each arm and sometimes when the action is getting heated up, you may have to look to see exactly where they are.

 What I really love is how when the action starts getting intense, you start to realize that even though you are a small team, you and your character feel like you need to carry the weight of the world on your shoulders and in a way you are.
 Even when you die, you feel bad and your character feels that they let everyone down and I started to feel bad, which made me want to get right back in there and continue the fight.
 After each mission, you are able to upgrade and don’t forget to check on your team while doing this.
 It adds to that connection in an already disconnection of a world.